 With the noise they emit, sirens and alarm bells may deter an intruder or attract the attention of a passerby, but who responds to these alarms?
 The cost of hiring security officers to patrol a property 24/7 is prohibitive and a luxury few businesses can afford.

-Offsite monitoring provides added peace of mind by ensuring security personnel are alerted when an alarm is activated so that a response can be initiated, security guards dispatched, or emergency services summoned.
+Offsite monitoring provides peace of mind by ensuring security personnel are alerted when an alarm is activated so a response can be initiated, security guards dispatched, or emergency services summoned.
 The alarm system is connected to a central monitoring station via a traditional analog phone line, a cellular network, a radio network (GPRS/GSM), or - as is becoming increasingly more common - an IP path, which is then used to send signals from the alarm control panel to the monitoring station.
-The operators can see what type of alarm is coming through and take appropriate action.
+Operators can see what type of alarm is coming through and take appropriate action.

 All ICT system controllers include an onboard Ethernet adapter with built in IP reporting functionality, with standard 2-door controllers also including an onboard modem to communicate alarms via a traditional telephone line.

 When alarm systems first started reporting to a central monitoring station, they used a dialler which would initiate a phone call to a central monitoring station.
 The dialler would use a series of pulses or beeps, or DTMF (Dual-tone multi-frequency) tones to communicate, much like morse code.

 As alarm monitoring became more popular, the industry settled on a number of standards or protocols for communication.
 The most popular of these protocols has been ContactID which sends a string of numbers representing account, area and input.